 This project is a demonstration of building an e-commerce application using the MERN stack, which consists of MongoDB (database), Express.js (server), React.js (frontend), and Node.js (runtime environment).
 The application allows users to browse products, add them to a shopping cart, proceed to checkout, and simulate the order processing.
 It includes comprehensive validations for user inputs and simulates the checkout process on the backend.

 The application is designed to be user-friendly and responsive, providing a seamless shopping experience.
 It also includes features such as product search, user authentication, and order confirmation.
-Additionally, it uses Weaviate for product recommendations based on vector search, enhancing the user experience by suggesting relevant products.
+Additionally, it uses Pinecone (with optional Weaviate support) for product recommendations based on vector search, enhancing the user experience by suggesting relevant products.

 The application is deployed live on Vercel.
 You can access it at the following URL: Fusion Electronics App.